 Either an admission ticket or proof of ownership of Westar Energy stock must be presented in order to be admitted to the annual meeting.
 You may also be asked to present valid picture identification.
 If you are a shareholder of record, your admission ticket is attached to your proxy card.
-If your shares are held in the name of a bank, broker or other holder of record, you must bring a brokerage statement or other proof evidencing your ownership on March 18, 2013 with you to the annual meeting, or you may request an admission ticket in advance by contacting our Shareholder Services Department at (800) 527-2495 or (785) 575-6394 or by email at shareholders@westarenergy.com.
+If your shares are held in the name of a bank, broker or other holder of record, you must bring a brokerage statement or other proof evidencing your ownership on March 17, 2014 with you to the annual meeting, or you may request an admission ticket in advance by contacting our Shareholder Services Department at (800) 527-2495 or (785) 575-6394 or by email at shareholders@westarenergy.com.
 Each shareholder may be accompanied by one guest.
+If you would like directions to the annual meeting location, please contact our Shareholder Services Department.